From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Non-normality of synaptic interactions in neural networks

 We see that all elements of the overlaps of left and right eigenvectors drive the behavior of the squared distance.
 First, they enhance the contributions of the eigenmodes, which is responsible for amplification of the response to the external driving.
 Second, since the matrix is not diagonal, they couple different eigenmodes during the evolution.
-This results in an interference between eigenmodes, which is reflected as an oscillatory behavior of the squared norm of the solution (see also Fig. \ref{Fig:SquaredNorm}).
+This results in an interference between eigenmodes, which is reflected as an oscillatory behavior of the squared norm of the solution (see also Fig~\ref{Fig:SquaredNorm}).
 Note that for normal matrices, such effects do not exist, since left and right vectors are orthogonal and the ``coupling matrix" is an identity.
-Recently, the transient growth was proposed as an amplification mechanism of neural signals~\cite{MURPHY,HENNEQUIN,HENNEQUIN2}.
+Recently, the transient growth was proposed as an amplification mechanism of neural signals~\citep{MURPHY,HENNEQUIN,HENNEQUIN2}.
+We also remark here that even in the systems in which the average trajectory is not amplified, one can still observe transient trajectories, provided that the initial condition is chosen from the subspace spanned by the eigenvectors of $e^{X^{\dagger}t}e^{Xt}$ to eigenvalues greater than 1~\citep{BONDANELLI}.

 Usually the matrix $X$ is modeled as random.
 We remark that the averaging over all initial conditions is equivalent to fixing an initial vector $\ket{\psi(0)}$ and averaging over the vectors $U\ket{\psi(0)}$, where $U$ is uniformly distributed (according to the Haar measure) on the orthogonal (unitary) group.
-This implies that if a randomness in $X$ is to be compatible with the average over initial conditions, the probability density function has to be invariant under unitary (orthogonal) transformations, $P(X)=P(UXU^{\dagger})$.
+This implies that the average over initial conditions is already included when averaging over randomness in $X$ when its probability density function is invariant under orthogonal (unitary) transformations, $P(X)=P(UXU^{\dagger})$.
+Even though the matrix $X$ may not admit this invariance, the averaging over initial conditions is equivalent to rotating the matrix $e^{X^{\dagger}t}e^{Xt}\to U^{\dagger}e^{X^{\dagger}t}e^{Xt}U$, thus acting as if $X$ were invariant.
+Although biologically plausible models break the unitary invariance of the synaptic connectivity matrix, the above argument and Eq~\eqref{unitary} apply to a broad class of models.